Juul Is Behaving Differently In The Philippines Than In The U.S., Say Activists

 So in the medium- to long-term, places like the Philippines could become important markets.
 And Limpin, the health advocate, says she already sees signs that Juul is behaving very differently in the Philippines compared to the U.S.

 For instance, one of the U.S. Food and Drug Administration's investigations centers on whether Juul's fruit and other nontobacco flavors constitute illegal marketing to kids and should therefore be banned.
-In response, Juul has voluntarily pulled these flavors from stores.
+In response, Juul has voluntarily pulled these flavors from U.S. stores.

 That hasn't happened in the Philippines.

-And Limpin, says in her country, "There's really no good law that will protect us from these kind of tactics."
+Limpin, says in her country, "There's really no good law that will protect us from these kind of tactics."

 In July, the Philippine Food and Drug Administration tried to issue an administrative order that would have prohibited the sale of e-cigarettes to minors and limit how and where they can be marketed.
 But two Philippine e-cigarette companies have tied up the order in court.
 So according to Ana Trinidad Rivera, director of the relevant department at the Philippine FDA, the status of the order is now "under discussion by the government lawyers handling the case."